School Nurse Katie Dulle may be reached at (630) 243-3231, or via email by clicking on her name.

 The Child Health Examination Form also may be used for a student’s sports physical for up to 13 months.
 In order to be eligible for the complete school year, the form should be dated after May 15.
 Parents/guardians should provide a copy of the form to the Athletics Administrative Assistant, along with the other documents required for participation in athletics.
 The original copy of the physical should be submitted to the School Nurse.

-All incoming freshmen also are recommended to submit the State of Illinois Eye Examination Report (please see the note concerning vision screenings).
+All incoming freshmen also are encouraged to submit the State of Illinois Eye Examination Report (please see the note concerning vision screenings).
 Out-of-state transfer students are required to submit a State of Illinois Eye Examination Report, completed by an Illinois physician.

 Lemont High School urges parents and guardians to schedule the appropriate medical appointments for their children early enough so that all immunizations and examinations are completed and documentation is on file in the Nurse’s Office in a timely manner.
 Child Health Examination Forms and the up-to-date immunization record are due in the Nurse’s Office by July 1.